trel/irods_client_rest_cpp_beast/API.md

 A string representing a bearer token that can be used to execute operations as the authenticated user.

+Tokens obtained via this authentication scheme have a finite lifetime.
+The lifetime of a token is defined in the configuration file at `/http_server/authentication/basic/timeout_in_seconds`. **Use of the token does NOT extend its lifetime**.

+Attempting to use an expired or invalid token will result in a response containing a status code of **401 Unauthorized**.
+Checking for this status code is key to detecting when the client needs to reauthenticate.

+Reauthentication can be performed at anytime and will result in a brand new token.
+This does NOT invalidate previously acquired tokens.

 ### Scheme: OpenID Connect (OIDC)

 For authenticating with OpenID Connect, there are two methods: